sueszli/blog/choosing macos.md

      some were impossible to set up (like the fingerprint sensor) and others were just really annoying to set up (like the dual display setup).

-     i also never got more than 3 hours of battery life on linux, even with tlp and powertop installed.
+     i also never got more than 3 hours of battery life on linux, even with `tlp` and `powertop` installed.

      closing the lid on my laptop would also cause the system to crash and i would have to force restart it.

-     when these minor issues add up, it becomes really annoying to use linux as a daily driver.

 - janky gui

-     i almost never had good scaling options for displays. all distros show massive screen tears and visual glitches with gnome and kde.
+     i almost never had good scaling options for displays. all distros show massive screen tears and all kinds of visual glitches with gnome and kde.

-     this becomes less of an issue as you learn to use the terminal more, and become less dependent on the gui but it's still annoying and definitely something that makes linux less accessible to new users.
+     of course you could still just use a different desktop environment or just start using everything in the terminal. but in that case i wouldn't consider the mentioned desktop environments production ready.

 ## downsides of windows